 DINAMO is a big digital agency, with 200 people approximately and a fancy office in the center of Oslo, close to Radisson Plaza hotel.
 The office has a nice terrace where they have summer parties, so I would like to visit the office in summer.

 After the meeting, I decided to go for sightseeing on the sea, to observe Norway fiords.
 As I was in a hurry, when I got to piece, I took the first ship, which was about to depart in 4 minutes.
 It turned out to be a public ferry, and not the sightseeing ship, so I just travel to some island and came back in 20 mins 🙂

 The funny thing was when I approached a guy on a ship:

 – You don’t know?
 Did you sit on a ship without thinking?

 – Ok…. and he told me it was just a public transport.

 I felt a bit disappointed, but as I had the next meeting soon, I thought it was fine.
 Alas, I haven’t seen fiords, Prekestolen or Kjerag.

-And the air… Although, it was cold, but seemed like the air is drier than in Belarus, so the cold was felt nice.
+And the air… Although, it was cold, but seemed like the air is drier than in Georgia, so the cold was felt nice.